Maurice Broaddus joins us to talk about “writing the other” — writing other cultures, races, genders — basically anybody who isn’t much like you.

 Writing Prompt: You're on a sidewalk late at night.
 You're approached by three young, black males.
 Write the scene from their perspective.
 (Alternatively, simply jump off from "magical redneck," but note that Maurice has already done that one.)

-This entry was posted on Sunday, September 30th, 2012 at 6:52 pm and is filed under Characters, Gender, Race.
+This entry was posted on Sunday, September 30th, 2012 at 6:52 pm and is filed under Characters, Gender, Race, Season 7.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.